 Using make altinstall instead of make install keeps /usr/bin/python3 untouched while adding /usr/local/python3.11/bin/python3.11.

-After compilation completes, point the dynamic linker at your custom installation, reload the cache, and create a convenience symlink:
+Point the dynamic linker at the custom installation, reload the cache, and create a convenience symlink so python3.11 works from any directory:

 echo '/usr/local/python3.11/lib' | sudo tee /etc/ld.so.conf.d/python3.11.conf